masc-ucsc/livehd/docs/Usage.md

 $ ./bazel-bin/main/lgshell
 livehd> help
   ...
+livehd> help pass.sample
 livehd> exit
 ```

-### Reading and writing verilog files with of LiveHD
+### Reading and writing Verilog files with of LiveHD
 - To read a single-module Verilog file with Yosys and create an LGraph:
   ```
   $ ./bazel-bin/main/lgshell